langitketujuh/l7-web/content/english/os/roadmap/_index.md

 * `qpwgraph`: Graph manager for pipewire.
 * `sweeper`: Cleans unwanted traces that users leave on the system..
 * `xdeb`: Converter debian binary packages to xbps (install manually).
-+ `font-liberation-ttf font-liberation-narrow-ttf `: Fonts with same metrics as times, arial and courier.

 ### Elimination